vicevirus/Covid-Tracker/README.md

 # covid19trackerflutter

+THIS PROJECT IS MADE ON MY FREE TIME
+AS OF NOW THE API IS DEAD AND I HAVE NO TIME FIX IT SORRY

 A simple flutter app to view the current status of COVID-19<br/>
 Sorry for having too many bright colours.. it might hurt your eye &#128514;